Casao/jasmine-as-promised/README.md

 ## How Does This Work!?

-This is a reasonable hack.
+While this approach using the interceptor or *head hook* approach, it should be note that this is hack... albeit a reasonable one.

-Note that Jasmine as Promised  just overrides the `Jasmine.Spec.prototype.runs` method.
+Note that Jasmine-as-Promised just overrides the `Jasmine.Spec.prototype.runs` method; check the source for more details.